scullyio/scully/Documentation/gettingStarted.md

 This will create a new MD file in the `./blog` folder. if you provided the optional `--title` option, it will use the name given, otherwise it will create a file named `blogxxx.md` where xxx is a number. it warns when the file already exists.

 A blog file will start with an header.
 We are using the standard [front-matter](https://github.com/jxson/front-matter) to extract this header.
-The meta-data available in there will be available to you by injecting the `CoulsonRoutesService`
+The meta-data available in there will be available to you by injecting the `ScullyRoutesService`

 Now you are ready run the scully you can do this by: